melodyyangaws/sql-based-etl/README.md

   ```

 #### Submit a job via Argo CLI

-Let's submit the same scd2 job that was tested in Jupyter notebook earlier.
+Let's submit the scd2 notebook that was tested earlier.
+To mock up a real-world scenario, we have break it down to 3 notebook files, ie. 3 ETL jobs, stored in `deployment/app_code/job/`.
+It only takes approx. 4 minutes to complte the entire data pipeline.

 * Check EKS connection in [AWS CloudShell](https://console.aws.amazon.com/cloudshell/).
 If no access, follow the first step in [Post Deployment](#Post-Deployment)
 ```bash
 kubectl get svc
 ```
-* Replace the S3 bucket placeholder by a value from the [CloudFormation Output](https://console.aws.amazon.com/cloudformation).
-Run the command on [AWS CloudShell](https://console.aws.amazon.com/cloudshell) and check progress at the Argo website.
+* Replace the placeholder by an S3 bucket name found in [CloudFormation Console](https://console.aws.amazon.com/cloudformation).
+Run the command by AWS CloudShell then check progress in Argo UI.
 ```bash
 app_code_bucket=<your_codeBucket_name>
 argo submit https://raw.githubusercontent.com/melodyyangaws/sql-based-etl/blog/source/example/scd2-job-scheduler.yaml -n spark --watch  -p codeBucket=$app_code_bucket
 ```
 ![](/images/3-argo-job-dependency.png)

-* Query the table in [Athena](https://console.aws.amazon.com/athena/) to check if it has the same outcome as the table populated by Jupyter.
+* Query the table in [Athena](https://console.aws.amazon.com/athena/) to see if it has the same outcome as your testing in Jupyter.

 ```
 SELECT * FROM default.contact_snapshot WHERE id=12